cavai-research/Adonis-Queue/README.md

 the job, for example `node ace make:job EncodeVideo` which will be made to `app/Jobs`

 Job can be made or moved manually wherever.
-Might have to change `jobPath` accordingly if default dynamic one fails to work
+Might have to change `classPath` accordingly if default dynamic one fails to work

 Example job: